 Referred to by many as robotic surgery for prostate cancer or robotic prostatectomy, da Vinci® Prostatectomy can be a more accurate, robot-assisted, minimally invasive surgery that is quickly becoming the preferred treatment for removal of the prostate following early diagnosis of prostate cancer.
 In fact, studies suggest that da Vinci Prostatectomy may be the most effective, least invasive prostate surgery performed today.

 Robotic Prostatectomy represents a quantum leap forward in our ability to effectively treat prostate cancer, reduce hospital stays, and minimize the risk of complications.
 In addition, in my opinion, the long term sexual and urinary bother symptoms can be less than for current surgical techniques or any form of radiation therapy as well.
+Dr Savatta has been performing athermal nerve sparing robotic prostatectomy since 2004.

-Over the last 5 years, about forty percent of Dr. Savatta’s patients who have normal erections before surgery and have both nerves spared have reported regaining erections and having intercourse within 1 month of surgery.
+About forty percent of Dr. Savatta’s patients who have normal erections before surgery and have both nerves spared have reported regaining erections and having intercourse within 1 month of surgery.
 In short, with the da Vinci® Surgical System and an experienced surgeon, prostate cancer patients can finally realize the promise of effective cancer control with significantly less morbidity.

 Dr. Louis Galdieri assisted Dr. Domenico Savatta in performing the first Robotic Prostatectomy in Essex, Morris, or Union counties.
 This was done at Newark Beth Israel in December of 2004.